Clerking at the Supreme Court, as told by the lucky few who've been there, done that, got the judicial robe...

 The necessity of excellent personal recommendations means the process “can be idiosyncratic and slightly opaque, but the overall feeling is that there is some sort of meritocracy in play.
 The same things students do to make themselves competitive also allow you to meet the recommendation people and have them like you.”
 Our sources concurred that “you've got to have a very strong paper record before recommenders will help you.”
 The ex-clerks we spoke to had “jumped through every hoop necessary,” but not just out of a sense of duty.
 “I did those things for years because I enjoyed them,” says one.
 “People you meet on Law Review come back and talk about the experience they've had and you learn a lot from it.
 These things may appear resume-focused, but they're also a lot of fun!”

-All of our interviewees now work at Jones Day.
+At the time of writing, all of our interviewees were working at Jones Day.